razaqnejad/SRF05_Arduino_Z00/README.md

 ![SRF05][srf05]

 ### Get Started With SRF05
-1. first, if you are such a nerd person, go to de *Docs* directory and read the HY-SRF05-Datasheet.pdf before everything
+1. first, if you are such a nerd person, go to the *Docs* directory and read the HY-SRF05-Datasheet.pdf before everything
 2. but if not, follow the steps to set the SRF05 with Arduino
 3. connect your SRF05 wirings like below